phreeza/manuscript_axon_potentials/doc/manuscript.md

 first runs at constant number of fibers without bifurcations and then reaches a terminal zone.
 Within this terminal zone, the fibers first bifurcate, which increases the number of fibers.
-Finally, as the axons reach the end of the terminal zone, the number of fibers decreases to zero (example axon shown in [@fig:bigtree]A).
+Finally, as the axons reach the end of the terminal zone, they terminate and the number of fibers decreases to zero (example axon shown in [@fig:bigtree]A).
 To model more closely the actual axonal structures found in nature, we included a radial fanning out of the branches as well as a more diverse set of morphologies with a variable number of bifurcations and